This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Increase the heat to medium-high and add the remaining 1 tablespoon avocado oil to the skillet.
+- Brown the Beef: Increase the heat to medium-high and add the remaining 1 tablespoon oil to the skillet.
 Season the steak with the salt and pepper.
 When the oil is hot, add the steak slices to the pan in a single layer and cook until browned, about 2 minutes each side.
 Cook the beef in two batches to avoid overcrowding the pan.
 Add more oil when doing a second batch.

-- Once the steak is cooked, add all of the steak pieces back to the pan and reduce the heat to medium-low.
+- Combine: Once the steak is cooked, add all of the steak pieces back to the pan and reduce the heat to medium-low.
 Pour the sauce into the pan, stir, and simmer for 2-3 minutes.
 Once the sauce has thickened, add the broccoli and green onion to the pan and toss to combine.
 Cook for another minute.

 Notes